zeroluck/docs/sources/admin-guide/custom-look/index.md

 To change the content of the pages, you'll need to edit the xhtml files.
 Be careful not to remove any of the important form elements.
-But you can add additional html elements to meet your needs. (.xhtml files inside /opt/tomcat/webapps/identity and /opt/tomcat/webapps/oxauth)
+But you can add additional html elements to meet your needs. (.xhtml files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`)

-* Common locations to be edited:
+Standard forms:
-* Default login page: /opt/tomcat/webapps/oxauth/login.xhtml
+* Default login page: `/opt/tomcat/webapps/oxauth/login.xhtml`
-* Error page: /opt/tomcat/webapps/oxauth/error.xhtml
+* Error page: `/opt/tomcat/webapps/oxauth/error.xhtml`
-* Authorization page: /opt/tomcat/webapps/oxauth/authorize.xhtml
+* Authorization page: `/opt/tomcat/webapps/oxauth/authorize.xhtml`
-* Pages used in custom authentication scripts: xhtml files in /opt/tomcat/webapps/oxauth/auth tree.
+* Custom authentication scripts: xhtml files in `/opt/tomcat/webapps/oxauth/auth`

 ## Built-in oxTrust customization